steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Solver
     Review all experimental processing.

+    Gradients
+        Group NumPy and Normal Gradients in the UI.
         Evalute NumPy gradients and divergence.
-        Why do NumPy gradients lose the ridges in the Test model?
+            NumPy gradients are 1/2 the actual values at the edges.
+It is "blending".
+            Review Difference handling of edges.
+                lowresolution
+                test
             Change switch to "Use Difference class"

-    DepthBuffer
-        How are the directions Gx and Gy determined?
-            Do they match the geometry of the model?

     Rebuild models.
         Solver/Test